gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 description: Teach how to fix the "validation failed" error when using Gitalk.
 keywords: Gitalk/
 ---
 I've met an error `Validation Failed (422)` when using Gitalk in my blog.
+This article records how I fixed this error.
+If you are in trouble by this issue and you are looking for a solution, reading this article may help you.

 I posted a new article in my blog and found the Gitalk report such issue.
 My Gitalk has been working for a long time before this issue occurs.
 I've checked that the Gitalk for my other posts works normally and only the new post has issue, which means the issue should be a standalone problem that related to the post self.